Bernard de Montréal

-Bernard de Montréal (pseudonym of Jean-Paul Boucher) (July 26, 1939 – October 15, 2003) was a Canadian author and lecturer.
+Bernard de Montréal (pseudonym of Bernard Boucher) (July 26, 1939 – October 15, 2003) was a Canadian author and lecturer.
 The author defined his teachings as Psychologie Évolutionnaire, which translates into English as Evolutionary Psychology (not to be confused with the similar term applying to a branch of cognitive psychology that draws on the sociobiological theories of natural evolution).

 The term "Evolutionary Psychology", in context of its use in Bernard de Montréal's work refers to the study of human evolution, that is to say the study of mankind's return to his multidimensional source and to his awareness of this.
 It describes an ascending, individuating process leading to his multidimensional reality, whereas the naïve or unconscious soul, involved collectively in spiritualizing the material dimensions through its domination by "belief systems", is a descending or incarnating, collective experience, or involution, as it is termed by the author.

 Life and Works

 Bernard de Montréal was born in Montreal, Quebec, Canada on July 26, 1939.
 The author received his early education at Collège Sainte-Croix, a Catholic classical institution.
 After graduation, he went on to study anthropology at the University of Albuquerque in New Mexico.
 While in New Mexico, Bernard de Montréal experienced a transformation that was the starting point for his exploration of the human mind through telepsychism.
 From then onwards, he began conscious channeling, a practice that would launch his life's work, on a variety of topics ranging from paranormal phenomena to evolutionary psychology.

 In addition to three published books and numerous conferences and seminars, he was introduced to Quebec audiences by esotericist and ufologist Richard Glenn's TV show Ésotérisme expérimental in 1977.
 He thereafter continued teaching and speaking in public until his death in 2003.